openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 The `ControlPlaneMachineSet` CRD will be limited to a singleton within a standard OpenShift HA cluster, the only allowed name will be `cluster`.
 This matches other high level CRD concepts such as the `Infrastructure` object.
+The operator will operate solely on the `openshift-machine-api` namespace as with other Machine API components.
-Due to this limitation, the CRD will be cluster scoped.
+Only `ControlPlaneMachineSets` in this namespace will be reconciled.

 The behaviour of such a controller is complex, and as such, various features of the controller and scenarios are outlined in the details below.